RemcoVanDeelen/Destined-2022/Guide.md

 - Powerful foe:

       - Defend,
-        [provides the 'defening' status effect for one turn, cannot be used after a Defend]
+        [provides the 'defending' status effect for one turn, cannot be used after a Defend]

       - Heavy attack,
         [Deals medium damage, cannot be used after a Double attack]